Skip to Main Content

 The survey, a collaboration between Zollner, Wahl, Ph.D. student Brooke McWherter and professor of natural resources social science Dr. Zhao Ma, will explore broader concerns related to livestock losses in the state in addition to assessing producers’ experiences with black vultures, both positive and negative.
 Survey information will help the researchers understand how extensive the conflict with black vultures is in the region, by learning more about where black vultures are causing damage and how much, and assist them in formulating better ways to manage the species.

-The Qualtrics online survey is available now and will take only 15-20 minutes to complete.
+The Qualtrics online survey is no longer available.
+It only took 15-20 minutes to complete.
 The survey is anonymous and data collected with be presented only in summary form and not via individual responses.

 The team also is asking producers to donate calves they believe were killed by black vultures.
 Autopsies will be performed on the animals free of charge.
 To donate a calf, call or text Wahl at 317-647-5294.
 More information on donation is available here: Contact Purdue FNR With Any Livestock Loss Due to Vultures.